Mathematics

 Our lessons are crafted with similar care and have been developed over time with input from other teachers at Bexton and across Cheshires Academies Trust, drawing on evidence based research and evidence from observations of pupils in class.
 Lesson designs are set out in detail well-tested methods to teach a given mathematical topic.
 They include a variety of representations needed to introduce and explore a concept effectively and also set out related teacher explanations and questions to pupils.

 Our teachers are clear that their role is to teach in a precise way which makes it possible for all pupils to engage successfully with tasks at the expected level of challenge.
-Pupils work on the same tasks and engage in common discussions - thi is usually in the form of a grappling problem at the start of each lesson.
+Pupils work on the same tasks and engage in common discussions - particularly during the grappling problem at the start of each lesson.
 Concepts are often explored together to make mathematical relationships explicit and strengthen pupils’ understanding of mathematical connectivity.
 Precise questioning during lessons ensures that pupils develop fluent technical proficiency and think deeply about the underpinning mathematical concepts.
 There is no prioritisation between technical proficiency and conceptual understanding; in successful classrooms these two key aspects of mathematical learning are developed in parallel.

 Taking a mastery approach, differentiation occurs in the support and intervention provided to different pupils, not in the topics taught, particularly at earlier stages.
 There is no differentiation in content taught, but the questioning and scaffolding individual pupils receive in class as they work through problems will differ, with higher attainers challenged through more demanding problems which deepen their knowledge of the same content.
 Pupils’ difficulties and misconceptions are identified through immediate formative assessment and addressed with rapid intervention – commonly through individual or small group support later the same day.